mir8077faiyaz/mir8077faiyaz/README.md

 **LinkedIn:** [mir-faiyaz-hossain](https://www.linkedin.com/in/mir-faiyaz-hossain-573b7b229/)

 ## Summary
-I am a graduate of North South University, Dhaka, with a degree in Computer Science and Engineering.
-I am passionate about making a meaningful impact in the world using the skills and knowledge I’ve acquired.
-My interests lie deeply in study, research, and teaching.
+I am a Lecturer at Daffodil International University with a strong passion for Machine Learning, Natural Language Processing, Computer Vision, and Quantum Computing.
+I am deeply committed to research, teaching, and innovation.
+My goal is to explore cutting‑edge technologies and contribute to impactful advancements in AI and emerging fields.

 ## Education